List on Bids44 →

 Disadvantages — Why You Might Skip the Realme Narzo 70 in 2026

 Aging Camera Performance.
-While decent at launch, the Narzo 70’s camera system struggles in 2026, especially in challenging lighting conditions or when compared to newer devices.
-Photos can lack detail, dynamic range is often limited, and low-light performance is generally poor.
-If photography is a priority, you’ll find it lacking.
+While the Narzo 70’s camera was adequate at launch, it struggles to keep up with newer phones in 2026, especially in challenging lighting conditions.
+Photos can appear soft, lack dynamic range, and low-light performance will be noticeably poor.
+If photography is a priority for you, this phone might disappoint.

 Factors That Affect Realme Narzo 70 Resale Value

 Battery health is the single biggest factor.
 Every percentage point above 85% increases resale by ~₹300-500.
-Below 80%, expect buyers to negotiate ₹1,500-₹2,500 off to cover replacement, as it’s a critical component for daily usability.
+Below 80%, expect buyers to negotiate ₹1,500-₹2,500 off to cover replacement, as it’s a critical component that directly impacts usability.

 Maintenance Cost Breakdown (India, 2026)